rehearsal-js/rehearsal-js/README.md

 # Rehearsal Reports

-Rehearsal will generate a report file in the `./rehearsal/` directory.
+Rehearsal will generate a report file in the process.cwd() directory.

 ```
-.rehearsal
-├── migrate-report.json
-└── migrate-report.sarif
+rehearsal-report.json
+rehearsal-report.sarif
 ```

-- The `migrate-report.*` file contains all of the information that Rehearsal has gathered during the migration process.
+- The `rehearsal-report.*` file contains all of the information that Rehearsal has gathered during the fix process.
 It also contains the list of errors that need to be fixed manually.

 - The report is available with multiple [formatters](https://github.com/rehearsal-js/rehearsal-js/tree/master/packages/reporter/src/formatters) in JSON, MD, SARIF and SONARQUBE.